Difference between a cellar spider and a brown recluse spider?

 Bites from this spider are not common, and often skin lesions such as MERSA, staph, fungal issues, etc. are misdiagnosed as a spider bite.
 This spider is not aggressive, and often bites result from external pressure on the spider by a body pressing the spider against a rigid surface.
 Not all bites result in necrotic lesions, but some may, so it is best to seek medical attention for any suspected bite.
 If you are able to, take the spider with you to the doctor's office or clinic.

 Nobody wants to see spiders around their homes.
 The issue is, why are they there?
 They are predators, so an abundant food source must be available, like insects.
 The best way to resolve this issue is to remove that food source and any other conditions that are conducive to the spiders.
-Call your local Orkin branch office and request an inspection by a highly trained Orkin Pest Specialist who will assess the extent of the problem and develop a customized solution to fit your needs.
+Call us and request an inspection by a highly trained Orkin Pest Specialist who will assess the extent of the problem and develop a customized solution to fit your needs.